DamonStangel/Personal-Finance-App/README.md

 **STEPS TO USE APP**

-  1. Clone repo or download folder as zip.
+  1. Clone repo or download folder as zip using the green code dropdown button.
   2. Extract files into a file location - preferably not in the downloads folder.
   3. After the extract is complete, navigate and find the household-ledger.html file in file explorer.
   4. Double click to open the html file in a browser in order to use it locally.